Beat a State Farm Total-Loss Lowball in New Jersey

-New Jersey drivers using Auto ACV against State Farm recover an average of +$3,260.
-State Farm typically opens with a Audatex Autosource valuation — and that's where the leverage lives.
+New Jersey drivers using Auto ACV against State Farm recover an average of +$5,300.
+State Farm opens with Audatex Autosource at 5–7 days — that first offer is the negotiation anchor, not the ceiling.

 How State Farm undervalues claims